FAQs

 Do you provide weekly service through the winter months?

-Yes, there are many winter time projects to do.
-We prune shrubs and trees as well as cutting back perennials.
-Lawn care, winter fertilizer, and moss control are a few of the other things that we address.
-Winter is also a good time for detail raking out bark or mulch, removing leaves and keeping your yard clean.
+In winter, there are various projects to do like pruning shrubs and trees, cutting back perennials, lawn care, applying winter fertilizer, and moss control.
+It’s also a good time for detail raking out bark or mulch, removing leaves, and keeping your yard clean.

 Do I need to aerate?
 When?